-This is how to make stainless steel non stick is going to change the way you cook.
+This simple tutorial for how to make stainless steel non stick is going to change the way you cook.
 If you are sick of being oversold on nonstick pans that don’t actually work, this hack will change the game.
 Stainless steel pans can be made nonstick in as little as one minute.
-The trick to achieving this is called the Leidenfrost effect which allows water to glide like a bead once the pan is hot enough letting you know it’s ready to be used.
+The trick to achieving this is called the Leidenfrost effect, which allows water to glide like a bead once the pan is hot enough, letting you know it’s ready to be used.
 Everyone’s heating time will be different depending on the stove so be sure to test a few different times out.
 Get ready to donate your useless nonstick pans, because all you need is a stainless steel pan and this trick to make pancakes, eggs, mushrooms, meat, and more that will glide across the pan!

 How To Make Stainless Steel Non Stick